Azure/azure-kusto-microhack1/README.md

 ### Task 11: Aggregations with time series visualizations 🎓

+📆 Use table: `LogisticsTelemetryHistorical`

-Write a query to show a timechart of the **average temperature** over time.
-Use 30 minute bins (buckets) Each point on the timechart represent the average temperature in that 30 min period.
+✍🏻 Write a query to show a timechart of the historical data's **average temperature** over time.
+Use 30 minute bins (buckets) Each point on the timechart represent the average temperature in that 30 minute period.

-Hint: summarize avg(Temp) by bin(enqueuedTime, 30m)
+🕵🏻 Hint: `summarize avg(Temp) by bin(enqueuedTime, 30m)`

 Example result: